JoinColony/colonyJS/docs/_Intro_GetStarted.md

 PRIVATE_KEY=<private-key> node colony
 ```

 Congratulations!
 You created your first colony and made your first payment.
-Creating and managing a colony is all about collaboration and a colony made up of one member who only pays themselves is not a very attractive colony for others to join, so you should probably seek out some collaborators and reward them with some payments before paying yourself for any more of your "hard work".
+Colonies are all about collaboration and a colony with one member who only makes payments to themselves is not a very attractive colony for others to join, so you should probably seek out some collaborators and reward them with some payments before paying yourself for any more of your "hard work".

 ## What's next?

 * Set up a local development environment for your project in [Local Setup](/colonyjs/intro-local-setup).

+* Learn about "colony roles" and managing permissions in [Colony Roles](/colonyjs/topics-colony-roles).

-* Learn about creating a task and running through the task lifecycle in [Task Lifecycle](/colonyjs/topics-task-lifecycle).
+* Learn about native colony tokens and managing colony funds in [Tokens and Funding](/colonyjs/topics-tokens-and-funding).

 * Learn about domains and skills and how they relate to reputation in [Domains and Skills](/colonyjs/topics-domains-and-skills).

-* Learn about native colony tokens and managing colony funds in [Tokens and Funding](/colonyjs/topics-tokens-and-funding).
+* Learn about the task lifecycle and more about payments in [Tasks and Payments](/colonyjs/topics-tasks-and-payments).

-* Learn about managing permissions and "authority roles" in [Managing Permissions](/colonyjs/topics-managing-permissions).